pymor/pymor/docs/source/tutorial_mor_with_ml.md

 ```

-# Tutorial: Model order reduction with artificial neural networks
+# Tutorial: Model order reduction with machine learning methods

-Recent success of artificial neural networks led to the development of several
+Recent success of machine learning methods such as artificial neural networks or
+kernel approaches led to the development of several
-methods for model order reduction using neural networks. pyMOR provides the
+methods for model order reduction using machine learning surrogates. pyMOR provides the
 functionality for a simple approach developed by Hesthaven and Ubbiali in {cite}`HU18`.
 For training and evaluation of the neural networks, [PyTorch](<https://pytorch.org>) is used.
+Kernel methods are implemented in pyMOR based on the vectorial kernel orthogonal
+greedy algorithm (VKOGA), see {class}`~pymor.algorithms.ml.vkoga.estimator.VKOGAEstimator`.

-In this tutorial we will learn about feedforward neural networks, the basic
+In this tutorial we will learn about feedforward neural networks and kernel greedy methods,
-idea of the approach by Hesthaven et al., and how to use it in pyMOR.
+the basic idea of the approach by Hesthaven and Ubbiali, and how to use it in pyMOR.

 ## Feedforward neural networks